 What file formats are vector graphics?

 There are many different file formats (file extensions) used to create a vector graphic.
 The most common vector file types include .ai, .eps, .pdf, and .svg.
-One of the most popular programs used to view and create vector images is Adobe Illustrator.
+A popular program used to view and create vector images is Adobe Illustrator.

 Why do printing companies require vector image?